Vaib2004/Covid_19---Analysis---Visualization---Tableau/README.md

 - In the month of july there is a highest no. of cases and there is highest no. of recovery also.
 - Countries in which people are dying more instead of recovery : France, Italy, Mexico, Spain, UK, US.
 - Countries in which people are recovering more instead of death: Brazil, India, Iran, Peru.

+# Conclusion:
+The data reflects a significant challenge in managing the pandemic, with some countries like the US and Brazil showing high numbers in cases and recoveries, respectively.
+The stability in recovery and death rates suggests that while the situation remains serious, efforts to manage and mitigate the pandemic are having an impact.
+The predicted rise in active cases in September underscores the need for continued vigilance and preparedness.
+It’s also noteworthy that while some countries are struggling with higher death rates, others are achieving better outcomes in terms of recovery.